Mustapha-Koytcha/Fine_tuned_BERT_for_NER/README.md

 # Named Entity Recognition (NER) Project

 This project implements Named Entity Recognition (NER) using Decison Tree, SVM and a transformer-based model (e.g., BERT).
-The workflow involves data preprocessing, tokenization, label alignment, and model evaluation.
+The workflow involves data preprocessing, tokenization, encoding, label alignment, and model evaluation.
 It is designed to analyze and extract named entities from text, with a focus on cybersecurity-related data.

 ## Table of Contents
 - [Setup Instructions](#setup-instructions)